 If you are studying full-time there are two potential scenarios that may apply to you:

-You are required to start repaying your loan and federal interest will accrue.
+You are required to start repaying your loan.

 What if I am in my six-month non-repayment period?